Tour Details | Provence Photo Tour

 Our Provence, France Photo Tour participants will meet at the Marseille Airport Best Western Hotel at 10:30am.
 There are a handful of other hotels nearby if you don’t want to stay at the Best Western the night before.
 We then proceed southwest to the seaside village of Saintes Maries de la Mer, our home base for the next three evenings.
 After checking into the hotel we will have a group meeting and orientation.
 In the afternoon you will have the option of visiting and photographing in the nearby bird sanctuary Pont de Gau.
-Or you may wish to relax at the hotel by the pool to rest up for the early morning, pre sunrise departure for our first session with the white horses.
+Or you may wish to relax at the hotel by the pool to rest up for the early morning, pre sunrise departure on June 24 for our first session with the white horses.

 We will have four action packed sessions with the white horses running through the surf and marshes.
 Two early morning and two sunset sessions.
 Our local photo guide, Patrice Aguilar, will be organize the photo sessions with the horse guardians.

 We say goodbye to the Camargue leaving our hotel in Saintes Maries de la Mer at 10 am for Bonnieux which is our home base for the next three nights.
 The drive will take about 2 hours and after checking into our hotel we have have a leisurely lunch and explore the village of Bonnieux.
 In the afternoon we will drive south 30 minutes to the very photogenic village of Lourmarin.
 We will photograph its charming architecture and a wonderful, winding staircase in a medieval fortress.

 Today we head north to the very intriguing high elevation landscape of the Sault Plateau.
 A rugged area with fields of purple lavender and rich green grass that we can photograph from high vantage points.
 We will first visit the village of Sault to photograph its weekly farmer’s market.
 We will lunch in Sault before heading out to explore and photograph the wonderful surrounding countryside.